wn-doolittle/caliper-spec/caliper-impl-guide.md

 Make sure to get a use case that decides why and how to add custom extensions.

+Need to add use cases for all action types for each profile ( request from issue #196)

 ## Best Practices

 TODO: talk with current implementors and ask what best practices they'd suggest.